John Jardine, MD – Chairman

 Chris has also taken on the role of Executive Director for the International Institute for Race Medicine.
 He leads an international group of medical directors that are working to improve the safety for all road race participants.

-Lesley Vandermark, PhD, ATC, PES
+Lesley Vandermark, PhD, LAT, ATC, PES

 Jennifer Vanos, PhD